 5. See a Professional

 Consider scheduling your dog regular dental exams and cleanings, just as you would for yourself.
-Oxyfresh’s Pet Gel includes all-natural ingredients, such as Oxygene®, Aloe Barbadensis leaf juice, and Chamomilla Recutita (Matricaria) extract to soothe, deodorize, heal, and effectively clean your dog’s mouth.
+Oxyfresh’s Pet Dental Gel includes all-natural ingredients, such as Oxygene®, Aloe Barbadensis leaf juice, and Chamomilla Recutita (Matricaria) extract to soothe, deodorize, heal, and effectively clean your dog’s mouth.
 Think you’re ready to master cleaning your pup’s teeth?
-Give Oxyfresh Pet Gel a try today!
+Give Oxyfresh Pet Dental Gel a try today!